-What do these high-earners actually do each day?
+What do these high-earners do each day?
 What does the field require?

 Serve as experts

-Pharmaceutical sales representatives must be experts on their company’s product lines, and need to be knowledgeable about the conditions the drugs treat.
-They promote the details of the products in meetings with physicians, so they need to have a high level of understanding about the drugs, similar drugs on the market, and the concerns of providers.
+Pharmaceutical sales representatives must be experts on their company’s product lines and need to be knowledgeable about the conditions their products treat.
+They often share the details of the products in one-on-one meetings with physicians.

 Beat out competitors

-To be successful, pharmaceutical sales representatives spend much of their time not only learning about their employer’s products, but also learning about competing drugs.
-Drug companies create and sell similar products, and pharma reps feel the pressure of the competitive market.
-They have the responsibility to explain the differences between the products to providers and highlight the benefits of the pharmaceuticals they represent.
+Successful pharmaceutical sales reps spend much of their time learning about their employer’s product lines and educating themselves about competing products.
+It’s their responsibility to explain the differences between the products to providers and highlight the patient benefits of the pharmaceuticals they represent.

-In addition to educating physicians on their products, pharmaceutical sales reps also build relationships with them.
+In addition to educating physicians on their products, these reps also build meaningful relationships with them.
 Because they don’t make direct sales, reps are less focused on aggressively pursuing clients.
-Instead, they use their skills to build relationships with physicians.
+Instead, they focus on building their network and relationships.

 Pharma reps visit the same providers multiple times to keep them up-to-date on new product information and remind them of the benefits of their products.
-Building these relationships requires careful strategy and strong communication and interpersonal skills.
-Reps can’t come off as too intrusive or pushy; they instead aim to be perceived as a trusted friend and information source.
+Building these relationships requires careful strategy, strong communication, and confident interpersonal skills.
+Reps can’t come off as too intrusive or pushy; they need to be perceived as a trusted friend and information source.

 Attain specialized knowledge

-Drug companies also manufacture specialty drugs for complex disease states such as cancer, multiple sclerosis, rheumatoid arthritis, and rare conditions.
-These drugs are usually more expensive and more complex than traditional products, and include forms such as oral, injectable, and biologic formulations.
+Drug companies also manufacture specialty drugs for complex diseases such as cancer, multiple sclerosis, rheumatoid arthritis, and other rare conditions.
+These drugs are usually more expensive and complex than traditional products and come in the form of oral, injectable, and biologic.

-Specialty pharma reps are the experts on these drugs and meet with specialists in a specific medical field instead of primary care providers.
-Specialty pharmaceutical reps need to have a stronger grasp on medical concepts and conditions and a deeper understanding of the drugs they represent.
+Specialty pharma reps are the experts on these types of unique treatments and meet with medical specialists instead of primary care providers.
+Due to the complexity of the products and conditions, they have a firmer grasp on medical concepts and conditions and a deeper understanding of the drugs they represent.

 Represent the company

-When it comes to defining exactly what a pharmaceutical sales representative does, it’s easy to see how the answer gets complicated.
-Between managing relationships, developing in-depth product knowledge, and consistently having to stay ahead of competition, pharmaceutical sales reps have some of the most demanding jobs in the industry.
-Think you’ve got what it takes?
-Learn more about the pharmaceutical sales industry , update your resume, and search our job opportunities to get started.
+When it comes to defining the life of a pharmaceutical sales rep, it’s easy to see how the answer gets complicated.
+Between managing relationships, developing in-depth product knowledge, and consistently having to stay ahead of the competition, pharmaceutical sales reps have some of the most demanding jobs in the industry.
+Think you’ve got what it takes? –